 The Rise of FinTech & Digital Transformation in Banking

 Banking is a great example of how an industry can be disrupted by new technological startups and how established players can try to retaliate.
 The rise of the FinTech and its exponential growth over the last five years is remarkable.
 Disruptive technologies, increasingly extensive use of smartphones, and global financial crisis all played their role in the emergence of FinTech.
 In a blink of an eye, established retail banks saw industry flooded with technological startups that offered new contemporary ways of doing banking.

-CurrencyCloud and RateSetter are some notable FinTech success stories.
+We have helped CurrencyCloud and the a leading UK peer-to-peer compny with their transformations.
 Both British companies seek technological excellence and delegate parts of their research and development to outsourcing companies.
 They leverage technologically developed communities and set strategic partnerships with third-party solution providers and financial software development firms in Eastern Europe.
 These enterprises built a transparent and efficient IT infrastructure around customers and user expectations towards technology.
 Additionally, they automate customer interactions and achieve operational efficiency with deep integration of customer facing and back-office solutions.

 Big multinational banks quickly realized that extensive use of technology by FinTech companies is not just a fancy way to attract younger customers.
 Digitally native financial companies enjoy higher profit margins compared to their rivals that follow traditional non-digital paradigms.
 Banks acknowledged the threats coming from technological disruptions and launched remarkable digital transformation of the banking industry.
 Some were able to match or even overtake FinTech companies in terms of their digital capabilities.
 The famous examples are Capital One, Barclays, and Caixa.